SuicaLondon/BlogDraft/Web Observer API/IntersectionObserverAPI.md

   //   entry.time
 ```

-Normally, when the *isIntersecting* variable will be checked to find elements that are currently visible with the root.
+Normally, the *isIntersecting* variable need to be checked to find elements that are currently visible with the root.

 > This callback is running on the main thread, so the operation should be quickly.
 The time-consuming function should use **window.requestIdleCallback()**

+### Options